Which DISC Personality Type is Most Suited to be a Leader?

 Why an I Style Personality Makes a Great Leader

-Whereas D style leaders command others' respect through their direct and demanding personalities, leaders with an "I" personality are extroverts that bring people together using their charm, charisma, and enthusiasm.
-They are the kind of leaders that people love to be around because of their magnetic personalities.
-"I" style leaders are great at communication and enjoy an interactive environment, making them masters of creating strong and cohesive teams.
+While D style leaders command respect through direct and demanding personalities, leaders with an I personality are extroverts who bring people together using their charm, charisma, and enthusiasm.
+They are the kind of leaders that people love to be around due to their magnetic personalities.

 Why an S Style Personality Makes a Great Leader